krakend/krakend-documentation/throttling/timeouts.md

 # HTTP Request timeouts
 In addition to the timeouts for the whole pipe, you can configure the specific HTTP layer timeouts.
-All the settings below work in the same way the pipeline timeouts, if you place this values in an endpoint, they will override the global setting.
+All the settings below work just like the pipeline timeouts.
+If you place this values in an endpoint, they will override the global setting.

 ## HTTP Read Timeout
 Maximum duration for reading the entire HTTP request, including the body.